Group Management

 Back to Top

-2. Under the Management section, click on Modify Single Group link.
+3. Under the Management section, navigate to Modify Single Group.

-4. Use the Search Group option to easily search for a specific group.
-You can also filter the group results by alphabet.
+5. Click the search icon to search for a specific group.
+You can also filter the group results in an alphabetical using the Filter By option.

 Back to Top